 Our initial meeting with the client has nothing to do with brands, we were there to discuss business strategy and during the course of our discussion the issue of their brand name and logo came up.
 I asked who had designed the logo and when he said that it was an outside agency, I asked if they the ownership of the copyright had been assigned to them.
 Little was I to know that that innocuous question would open a can of worms!

-Once the client realised that he may have potentially serious issues with the company’s Intellectual Property (IP), he commissioned us to conduct a full audit, not only of their brands, but on of all of the IP.
+Once the client realised that he may have had potentially serious issues with the company’s Intellectual Property (IP) and Intellectual Assets (IA), he commissioned us to conduct a full audit, not only of their brands, but on of all of their IP and IA.

-In order to review their brands and IP we had to first gain a deep understanding of their business, including what their values and goals were, what systems and processes they had in place to deliver their service, what their staff did etc. This was an involved process and took some time to complete and uncovered some fairly serious issues relating to their Intellectual Property.
+In order to review their brands and IA we had to first gain a deep understanding of their business, including what their values and goals were, what systems and processes they had in place to deliver their service, what their staff did etc. This was an involved process and took some time to complete and uncovered some fairly serious issues relating to their Intellectual Assets.

 The main issue that many of the most important aspects of their IP was encompassed in what is know as ‘trade secrets’.
 Put simply this means while their processes and systems were unique and added value that their client were willing to pay for, they were no able to be protected in any formal way.
 This meant that the only way to protect the company from competitors copying their systems was to keep them secret.